nerve-bio/NERVE/README.md

 wget https://raw.githubusercontent.com/brinkmanlab/psortb_commandline_docker/master/psortb
 chmod +x psortb
 ```
 once you have PSORTB, you are able to produce a file with the subcellular localization prediction of each of the proteins in you `.fasta` input file.
-If you do it before launching NERVE, then you should pass to it the path to the output file.
-Note: you must produce a `terse` output!
+If you do it before launching NERVE, then you should pass to it the path to the output file, specifying it to the `-psortb_output_path` parameter.
+Note: *you must produce a `terse` output!*

 ## Module 2: Adhesin
 ## Module 3: Tmhelices